 Verify that operations personnel have QA controls in place for safe operation of the reactor, including authorities and responsibilities for shift supervisors and reactor operators to shut down the reactor when it is determined that reactor safety is in jeopardy or when operating parameters exceed safety set points and automatic shutdown does not occur.

-Verify operations personnel are instructed that in the event of an emergency not covered by an approved procedure or an emergency not following the path upon which the approved procedure is based, operations personnel shall protect public health and safety and to minimize personnel injury and damage to the facility.
+Verify operations personnel are instructed that in the event of an emergency not covered by an approved procedure or an emergency not following the path upon which the approved procedure is based, operations personnel shall act to protect public health and safety and to minimize personnel injury and damage to the facility.

 Verify the licensee has a process for issuing standing orders, special orders, temporary procedures, equipment controls and controls for maintenance and modifications:

-Ensure there are provisions for the periodic review, update and cancel of standing orders.
+Ensure there are provisions for the periodic review, update and cancellation of standing orders.
 Standing orders or standard operating procedures typically deal with job turnover and relief, limitations on plant personnel in the control room, duties of operators and transmittal of operating date to management and for periodic review of standing orders.

-Ensure there are provisions for periodic review, update and cancel of special orders.
+Ensure there are provisions for periodic review, update and cancellation of special orders.
 Special orders are issued by management for short-term applicability.
 Such special orders encompass special operations, housekeeping, data taking, publications and their distribution, plotting process parameters, personnel actions, or other similar matters.

-Ensure there are provisions to review, approve and cancel temporary procedures.
+Ensure there are provisions to review, approve and cancellation temporary procedures.
 Temporary procedures may be issued during the operational phase to direct operations during testing, refueling, maintenance and modifications: to provide guidance in unusual situations not within the scope of normal procedures, and to ensure orderly and uniform operations for short periods when the plant, a system or a component of a system is performing in a manner not covered by existing detailed procedures or has been modified in such a manner that portions of existing procedures do not apply.

 Verify that prior to granting permission, operating personnel determine that equipment or a system can be safety removed from service.
 Equipment controls grant permissions for the release of equipment and systems for maintenance by designated operating personnel.
 Prior to granting permission, operating personnel shall verify that the equipment or system can be released and how long it will be out of service.
 Granting permission shall be documented and attention shall be given to the potentially degraded condition of the plant when one subsystem of a redundant safety system has been removed for maintenance.